scrabbletank/farhome-rules/book-docs/rules-book.md

 ## What is Farhome?

 Farhome is a tabletop role playing system set in a fantasy world of magic, monsters, and adventures.
 You and a group of friends play as adventurers, exploring and interacting with a world created by another one of your friends, the Game Master.
-While the rules in the book give structure to how your adventurers interact with the world, largely the game is driven by you and your friends imaginations.
+While the rules in the book give structure to how your adventurers interact with the world, largely the game is driven by you and your friends' imaginations.

 You won't find any rules in this book about what you need to roll to climb up an ogre's back, but that doesn't mean your adventurer can't try.
 For every scenario that isn't handled by the book it's ultimately up to the Game Master to decide how it happens, or if it's possible.
 In this respect the players work together with the Game Master; the players describing the actions they want to take and the Game Master describing the outcome of those actions and how the world responds.
 ```